DXHP-TV

 DXHP-TV, was a television station owned and operated by Radio Mindanao Network in Cagayan de Oro.
-Its studios and transmitter were located at RMN Broadcast Center (Canoy Bldg.), Don Apolinario Velez St., Cagayan de Oro, the same as their AM and FM station.
+Its transmitter was located at VIP Hotel, Don Apolinario Velez St., Cagayan de Oro.
 It went off the air sometime in 2017.

 History

 RMN-TV Channel 8 was the first TV station of Radio Mindanao Network.
 It was launched on August 28, 1991, thirty-nine years after it start, RMN was now venturing into television.
 And also RMN finally granted a permit to broadcast on UHF 31 in Metro Manila.
 This station was planned on the same year but it was launched in 1992 together with BEAM Channel 31 in Metro Manila.
 TV-8 initially became an affiliate of ABC 5 (now known as TV5) from that year until 1995, when it became an independent station as Cinema Television (or CTV-31).
 It was also the first UHF station to be inspired by a movie television.
 And on year 1997, it had its broadcast rights form E!, an American-cable network channel that features fashion and lifestyle show, which is lately known as E!
 Philippines.
 But in the year 2003 RMN decided to cancel its operation to TV network, citing financial constraints and poor ratings.

 After almost eight years of inactivity in Cagayan de Oro television, on July 3, 2011, VHF 8 returned its operations as a test broadcast.
 The station (along with some RMN-owned UHF stations nationwide) was occupied by Broadcast Enterprises and Affiliated Media, after the latter bought up the acquisition by Bethlehem Holdings, Inc. (funded by Globe Telecom's Group Retirement Fund) from RMN.
 And as the first broadcast TV operations under new ownership, BEAM began its affiliation partnership with Solar Entertainment Corporation.

 The network was branded on July 13 as BEAM TV-8 Cagayan de Oro.
 On August 15, 2011, it started its initial broadcast carrying The Game Channel.
 However, on December 24, The Game Channel limited its broadcast every morning and afternoon, to give way to its new sister network station CHASE, which is used its evening block.